elly2chan/django-wonderlanders-project/README.md

 	   - You will have access to "About", "Contact" and "Products" pages
 	   - In the "Products" page you will be able to see our products but to add them to your cart, you will have to create an account
+	   - You will have acces to "Login" and "Register" pages

 	2) For registered users:
 	   - You can review all posts, all post categories and all posts details